Monodora junodii: Description

-It is a tree reaching 7 meters in height.
+It is a tree reaching 7 m in height.
 Its branches have lenticels.
-Its leaves are 6.5–16.5 by 3–5.5 centimeters and come to a point at their tips.
+Its leaves are 6.5-16.5 by 3-5.5 cm and come to a point at their tips.
 The leaves are smooth on their upper and lower surfaces.
 Its petioles are 1–6 millimeters long.
 Its pendulous flowers are odorless, solitary and axillary or extra-axillary.
 Each flower is on a pedicel 0.8–2 centimeters long.
 Its flowers have 3 slightly hairy, green sepals that are 5–10 millimeters longwith rounded tips.
 Its 6 petals are arranged in two rows of 3.
 The outer petals are 2–3.5 by 1.6–2.7 centimeters and yellow when young, but turning puce or purple when mature.
 The inner petals are similarly colored, have a 0.7–1.0 centimeter long claw at their base and a 1–1.6 by 1.4–2.1 centimeter wide blade.
 The inner petals are hairy with the exception of the upper side of the claw.
 Its stamens are 0.5 millimeters long.
 Its wrinkled, smooth fruit are globe shaped and 4–5 centimeters in diameter and are greenish-grey with brown highlights.
 Its light yellow-brown, flat, oval-shaped seeds are 1.5–2 centimeters long.